tower/tower/ROADMAP.md

 - https helper methods
 - namespaced controllers
 - test jsonp
+- integrate clusters and make sure it works on heroku
+- standardize/finish the `URL` object (should be an ember object with computable properties)
 - "api endpoints" documentation
+- some way to cache routes so it doesn't have to iterate through every route for each request.
 - restart server if crashed
   - https://github.com/learnboost/up
   - http://stackoverflow.com/questions/9558360/node-js-reliability-for-large-application